MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -ExchangeEnvironmentName
-The ExchangeEnvironmentName specifies the Exchange Online environment and replaces the need to use the AzureADAuthorizationEndpointUri or ConnectionUri parameters.
+The ExchangeEnvironmentName specifies the Exchange Online environment and eliminates the need to use the AzureADAuthorizationEndpointUri and ConnectionUri parameters.
 The following Exchange Online PowerShell environments are supported:

 - Microsoft 365 or Microsoft 365 GCC: Don't use this parameter.
-The required value is `O365Default`, but that's also the default value, so you don't need to use this parameter for these environments.
+The required value is `O365Default`, but that's also the default value, so you don't need to use this parameter.
 - Office 365 Germany: `O365GermanyCloud`
 - Office 365 operated by 21Vianet: `O365China`
 - Microsoft 365 GCC High: `O365USGovGCCHigh`